kingjinho/DesignPattern/src/main/kotlin/singleton/README.md

    ```

 # Being forced to wait, We get it, but isn't synchronization expensive?
-- It is, but synchronization only matters when object variable is null
+- It is, but synchronization only matters in first time the method creates an instance

 ### Other options instead of synchronization while keeping thread-safe?
 1. Do nothing if performance of `getInstance()` isn't that critical